 It’s important to note that the liquid drainage that collects at the bottom of the worm bin is not compost tea.
 It’s actually liquid that leaches out of undigested food waste, and it can actually be toxic to your plants.

 I love to use the Compost Tea Bags from Malibu Brew for my foliar feeding.
-It’s a Biodynamic Compost Tea made from dairy cow manure.
-Manure from dairy cows has very unique properties that make it even more powerful than chicken or steer manure or bat guano.
+It’s a biodynamic compost tea made from dairy cow manure from dairy cows which has very unique properties that make it even more powerful than chicken or steer manure or bat guano.
 Malibu Brew Compost Tea is really easy to make and easy to use.
 I put one of the teabags into a bucket of water (2.5 gallons) and let it sit overnight.
 In the morning I give it a really good stir and then stir it the other way.
 Then, I pour it into a garden sprayer and lightly spray the tea over the foliage.
 The leaves will be refreshed and revitalized.

 In case you’re wondering, foliar feeding isn’t just for tomatoes.
 Go to town and spray your entire garden.
 You’ll be glad you did!

 Knowing the right time to plant tomatoes depends on your soil temperature.

 I’m getting lots of phone calls and emails from anxious gardeners and tomato growers wondering if it’s time to plant tomatoes yet?
 The answer is…it depends!

 Where are you growing?
 What’s your average nighttime temperature?
 Have you thought about taking the temperature of your garden soil?
 Soil temperature is the key to deciding when to plant tomatoes.
 The soil must consistently be 55 degrees or higher for tomatoes to thrive.
 My general rule of thumb for tomato growers in Southern California is to wait until the end of the third week in March.
 Then, check your soil temperature (I use a meat thermometer!)
 If it’s still too cold, give it another week.